wp-plugins/woocommerce-dynamic-gallery/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/woocommerce-dynamic-gallery/#tab-reviews) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.9 - 2013/01/23 =

+* Feature: Massive 2 times improvement in gallery image load times.
+Reworked the way that the Gallery image thumbnails are loaded with a resulting 50% reduction in gallery load speed.

+* Tweak: Tested gallery on WooCanvas theme for 100% compatibility in Fire Fox, Google Chrome, Safari, IE8  , IE9, ios5, ios6 and Android.

 = 1.0.8 - 2013/01/09 =